totlang/tot/README.md

 ]

 // Reference values
-my-title &title // Equal to my-title "Tot Example"
+my-title (& title) // Equal to my-title "Tot Example"

 // Reference value access
-my-timezone &counter("inner-config")("timezone") // Equal to my-timezone "GMT"
+my-timezone (& counter "inner-config" "timezone") // Equal to my-timezone "GMT"

 // Expressions
 // A subset of Lisp syntax that is intentionally not Turing-complete